muriloafonso/TG_ENG_FISICA/README.md

 Directories:

-In the main directory are the modules used to generate the data and provide convenient functions for training the models.
-In the 'obtencao_hiperparametros' directory, all models submitted to the cross-validation process are presented, in this directory are the best hyperparameters for training the models.
-Also, it is possible to find in this last mentioned directory, the RMSE and R^2 of the evaluated models.
-In the 'melhores_modelos' directory are the models with the highest R^2 scores and the lowest RMSE, in addition to this directory there are graphical analyzes and a more detailed discussion of the results.
-In the 'dados_supercon_murilo' directory are the databases used in the training of machine learning models.
+In the 'data_supercon_murilo' folder are the data used to train the machine learning models.
+The data in this directory was built from the module 'supercon_dados.py'.
+In the folder 'exploracao_dados' there is a brief study of the data used in the training of the models.
+In the folder 'obtencao_hiperparametros' there is a survey of the best hyperparameters of the models based on the cross-validation process.
+The 'best_models' folder contains the best models for the proposed problem, for which more complete analyzes were made.

+The Python modules required to reproduce the scripts are: pandas; numpy; re; datetime; os; sklearn; seaborn; matplotlib; tensorflow; tensorflow_docs.